Search for a Method: Marxism and Existentialism

 Sartre's opening chapter discusses the relationship between Marxism and existentialism.
 Sartre sees Marxism as the dominant philosophy for the current era of history and existentialism as a reinforcing complement.
 Most of the chapter discusses how existentialism fails to stand on its own as a school of thought while Marxism has become corrupted by the Soviets and other orthodox Communists who abuse the system of thought.
 Sartre sees existentialism as a reaction to this abuse.

 Sartre opens his first chapter by defining philosophy.
 He argues that there are many philosophies and that a current, active philosophy unifies all current knowledge and represents the "rising" class becoming conscious of itself.
 Sartre breaks modern philosophy down into three eras: mercantile John Locke and René Descartes, industrial Immanuel Kant and Georg Wilhelm Friedrich Hegel, and contemporary Karl Marx.
-Sartre classifies existentialism as an ideology instead of a philosophy since it failed to establish itself as an independent system of thought and did not establish itself as the conscious of a new class.
-Early existentialism, represented by Søren Kierkegaard, did not stand on its own as a unified system of thought.
-Instead, Kierkegaard's work stood only as the opposition to Hegel's.
-The existence of Kierkegaard's thought depended on the existence of Hegel's since it is solely a reaction to it.
-Karl Jaspers also failed to establish existentialism in a place of historical importance since his theories are directed inward, toward the self instead of outward, to society.
+Sartre classifies existentialism as an ideology instead of a philosophy since it failed to establish itself as an independent system of thought and did not establish itself as the conscious perspective of a new class.
+Early existentialism, represented by Søren Kierkegaard, did not stand on its own as a unified system of thought, but was solely a reply and reaction to the philosophy of Hegel.
+Karl Jaspers also failed to establish existentialism in a place of historical importance, since his theories are directed inward toward the self instead of outward to society.